kevinph4n/Personal-Engineering-OS/resources/online-courses-recommendations.md

 ## 6. (Python & Data Science) Data Visualization with Python (IBM)

 ## 7. (Calculus & Python) Applied Calculus with Python (Johns Hopkins University)

+## 8. (Python & Flask) Developing AI Applications with Python and Flask (IBM)

+---

+# Then start focusing on building REAL, BIG projects (cuz u just have to build mini projects while learning courses and thats a must)
+# Or start learning DSA, grind Codeforces for competitive programming